 STOPPING THE GROWTH OF AG-GAG

 The factory farm industry knows that its actions are indefensible and that its only hope for surviving is keeping consumers in the dark.
 In 2011, New York Times columnist Mark Bittman coined the term “ag-gag”3 to describe legislative efforts to restrict or ban undercover farm investigations.
 In 2012, Farm Forward launched the website ag-gag.org to rally public opposition to these violations of basic free speech.
-More than 13,000 supporters answered our call by signing the Stop Ag-Gag petition, and we reached hundreds of thousands more with a series of targeted online advertisements.
-Six states have adopted ag-gag laws since 1990, but in 2013, thanks to public pressure, every ag-gag law introduced—in a total of eleven states—was defeated.4 Although we’ve held ag-gag at bay in 2013, we need to stay on high alert for similar legislation to be introduced in 2014.
+As of November 2014, over 17,000 supporters have answered our call by signing the Stop Ag-Gag petition, and we have reached hundreds of thousands more with a series of targeted online advertisements.
+In 2013, every ag-gag bill introduced—in a total of 11 states—was defeated.
+In 2014, ag-gag bills in Arizona, Colorado, Indiana, Kentucky, New Hampshire, North Carolina, Pennsylvania, Tennessee, and Vermont were all defeated, with only Idaho passing ag-gag legislation.
+In response, Farm Forward joined a coalition of animal protection organizations, civil rights groups, and media outlets to file a lawsuit against Idaho in federal court to strike down its ag-gag law as unconstitutional.
+The lawsuit is still pending.
 With backing from industry giants like Monsanto, our work has just begun!

 HELPING EXPAND AND IMPROVE ANIMAL WELFARE CERTIFICATION